Did you know a company’s choice in web hosting infrastructure has effects on their site’s performance and brand perception?

 Key Differences Between Unmanaged and Managed Dedicated Servers

 Managed dedicated servers come with full support; companies do not need to allocate a lot of their own technical knowledge to server management because the hosting company will do all the work and can be contacted at any time to deliver support.
-The hosting company will take care of all components, any server reboots, and will ensure everything runs smoothly from a maintenance point of view, so that clients can focus their time and manpower on more important business-critical activities.
+The hosting company will take care of all components, any server reboots and will ensure everything runs smoothly from a maintenance point of view so that clients can focus their time and manpower on more important business-critical activities.

 Unmanaged dedicated servers can have a significantly lower sticker price and deliver complete control and freedom for the client, but they also involve much more work on the customers’ end.

 Not only does the organization have to install scripts, the operating system, control panel, and hardware by itself, but it will have to personally take care of configuration, security, and network and hardware maintenance.
-For companies that do not have this capacity, or are taking resources away from more important business function, unmanaged dedicated servers can wind up being significantly more expensive throughout the life-cycle of the service.
+For companies that do not have this capacity, or are taking resources away from more important business functions, unmanaged dedicated servers can wind up being significantly more expensive throughout the life-cycle of the service.

 On a managed dedicated server plan, the hosting company can decide to replace all components and take care of the entire infrastructure.
-However, on an unmanaged dedicated server, the web host is no longer responsible with maintaining the control panel, nor for security vulnerabilities installed by the client.
+However, on an unmanaged dedicated server, the web host is no longer responsible for maintaining the control panel, nor for security vulnerabilities installed by the client.
 Any extra tech support request sent to the hosting company will result in extra charges and the hosting company cannot be held accountable for malfunctions or breaches caused by poor self-management.